-A Participating State’s adoption of the MSA Advisory Report’s recommendations with respect to one filing does not require that state to consider or adopt any MSA Advisory Report recommendations with respect to any other filing.
-The MSA Review in no way (a) eliminates the insurer’s obligation to file for a rate increase in each Participating State or (b) modifies the substantive or procedural requirements for making such a filing.
+A Participating State’s use of the MSA Advisory Report’s recommendations with respect to one filing does not require that state to consider or use any MSA Advisory Report recommendations with respect to any other filing.
+The MSA Review in no way: 1 eliminates the insurer’s obligation to file for a rate increase in each Participating State; or, 2 modifies the substantive or procedural requirements for making such a filing.
 While encouraged to adopt the recommendations of the MSA Review in each of their state filings, insurers are not obligated to align their individual state rate filings with the recommendations contained within the MSA Advisory Report.

 The MSA Advisory Reports, including the recommendations contained therein, are only for use by Participating States in considering and evaluating rate filings.
-The MSA Advisory Reports or their conclusions shall not be utilized by any insurer in a rate filing submitted to a non-participating state, nor shall the MSA Advisory Reports be used outside of each regulator’s own review process, or to challenge the results of any individual state’s determination of whether to grant, partially grant or deny a rate increase.
+The MSA Advisory Reports or their conclusions shall not be utilized by any insurer in a rate filing submitted to a non-Participating State, nor shall the MSA Advisory Reports be used outside of each state insurance regulator’s own review process or challenge the results of any individual state’s determination of whether to grant, partially grant, or deny a rate increase.

 Information Sharing Between State Insurance Departments

-The MSA Review, including, but not limited to, meetings, calls, and correspondence with insurers on insurer-specific matters are held in regulator-to-regulator sessions and are confidential.
-In addition, certain information and documents related to specific companies are confidential under Participating States’ laws but will be shared with other regulators, as authorized by state law, and pursuant to the Master Information Sharing and Confidentiality Agreement (“Master Agreement”) between states that governs the sharing of information among state insurance regulators.
+The MSA Review, including, but not limited to, meetings, calls, and correspondence on insurer-specific matters are held in regulator-to-regulator sessions and are confidential.
+In addition, if certain information and documents related to specific companies that are confidential under the state law of an MSA Team member or a Participating State need to be shared with other state insurance regulators, such sharing will occur as authorized by state law, and pursuant to the Master Information Sharing and Confidentiality Agreement (Master Agreement) between states that governs the sharing of information among state insurance regulators.
 Through the Master Agreement, state insurance regulators affirm that any confidential information received from another state insurance regulator will be maintained as confidential and represent that they have the authority to protect such information from disclosure.

 Confidentiality of the Rate Proposal

-Members of the MSA Team affirm and represent that any in-force LTCI rate proposal as discussed hereinis protected from disclosure by the confidentiality provisions contained within their state’s laws and regulations.
+Members of the MSA Team and Participating States affirm and represent that they will provide any in force LTCI rate proposal, as discussed herein with the same protection from disclosure, if any, as provided by the confidentiality provisions contained within their state’s laws and regulations.

 Confidentiality of the MSA Reports

-Likewise, members of the MSA Team affirm and represent that and MSA information provided to insurersas discussed herein is protected from disclosureby the confidentiality provisions contained within their state’s laws and regulations.
+Likewise, members of the MSA Team and Participating States affirm and represent that they will provide any MSA Advisory Report(s), as discussed herein with the same protection from disclosure, if any, as provided by the confidentiality provisions contained within their state’s laws and regulations for rate filings.

 Governing Body and Role of the NAIC Long-Term Care Insurance (EX) Task Force

-The NAIC LTCI (EX) Task Force is expected to remain in place for the foreseeable future to oversee the implementation of the MSA Review, and related MSA Advisory Reports, and to provide a discussion forum for MSA-related activities.
-The Task Force will continuously evaluate the effectiveness and efficiency of the MSA Review for the benefit of state insurance regulators and provide direction, as needed.
+The Long Term Care Insurance (EX) Task Force is expected to remain in place for the foreseeable future to oversee the implementation of the MSA Review, and related MSA Advisory Reports, and to provide a discussion forum for MSA-related activities.
+The Task Force or any successor will continuously evaluate the effectiveness and efficiency of the MSA Review for the benefit of state insurance regulators and provide direction, as needed.

-The LTCI (EX) Task Force may create one or more subgroups to carry out its oversight responsibilities.
+The Task Force may create one or more subgroups to carry out its oversight responsibilities.

-Membership and leadership of the Task Force will be selected by the NAIC President and President-elect as part of the annual committee assignment meeting held in January.
+Membership and leadership of the Task Force will be selected by the NAIC president and president-elect as part of the annual committee assignment meeting held in January.
 Selection of the membership and leadership may consider a variety of criteria, including commissioner participation, insurance department staff competencies, market size, domestic LTC insurers, and other criteria considered appropriate for an effective governance system.

-Multi-State Actuarial LTCI Rate Review Team (MSA Team)
+MSA Team